Blockchain Transaction Conflicts: A Historical Perspective: Defining and Extracting Conflict Metrics

-\paragraph*{Ethereum} In our analysis, we segregate Ethereum transactions into two types: ETH transfer transactions and smart contract transactions, to analyze and understand the access and conflict patterns.
-ETH transfer transactions perform pure value transfers between externally owned addresses (EOAs) or to smart contract addresses.
-On the other hand, smart contract transactions interact with sender addresses and contract address(es) to modify blockchain state via function calls and storage updates within the contract(s).
+\paragraph{Ethereum} We segregate Ethereum transactions into two types: ETH transfer (or simply transfer) and smart contract transactions (SCTs), to analyze conflict patterns.
+The transfer transactions perform pure value transfers between externally owned addresses (EOAs) or to smart contract addresses.
+In contrast, SCTs interact with sender addresses and contract address(es) to modify blockchain state via function calls and storage updates within the contract(s).

-We trace the states accessed by transactions within a block by using the \texttt{callTracer} and \texttt{prestateTracer}~\cite{chainstackTraceblock}, which provides a full view of the block's pre-state, the state required for the execution of current block.
-We identify all EOAs, contract addresses, and storage locations within contracts that are accessed by examining transaction data and the pre-state for it.
-This enables the detection of potential conflicts arising from overlapping state modifications by block transactions.
-As defined earlier in \cref{eq:evm_conf}, two EVM transactions $T_i$ and $T_j$ are in conflict if: (1) $T_i$ and $T_j$ both access a common EOA address; or (2) $T_i$ and $T_j$ both access a common storage location within the contract address(s).
+We reconstruct fine-grained read--write sets (r-w sets) for each transaction in the block using Ethereum’s low-level execution tracing.
+We invoke \texttt{debug\_traceBlockByNumber} with the \texttt{prestateTracer}~\cite{chainstackTraceblock} in both \texttt{diff=false} and \texttt{diff=true} modes to get the block pre-state and the exact state mutations induced by execution.
+Comparing accessed pre-states with post-execution diffs allows us to extract account- and storage-slot-level reads and writes, which could be EOAs, contract addresses, and storage slots with in contracts.
+This enables the detection of potential conflicts (r-w, w-w, and w-r) arising from overlapping state modifications by transactions enforced by EVM semantics, thereby forming the basis of our historical analysis.

-It should be noted that two transactions are considered independent (non-conflicting) if they are initiated by separate EOAs and access different addresses and storage locations within all the contracts that they access.
-However, there is a special case in which every transaction updates the Coinbase account (block proposers account) for fee payment.
+It should be noted that transactions are independent if they are initiated by separate EOAs and access different addresses and storage locations within all the invoked contracts.
+However, there is a special case in which every transaction updates the Coinbase account (the block proposer’s account) for fee payment.
 As a result, all transactions are logically in conflict, unless the Coinbase account is treated as an exception.
-For this reason, when we analyze conflicts, we remove the Coinbase account from the transactions \accessset{} (or \Dset{}).
-In~\cite{pevm}, a solution is proposed to collect the fee payment for each transaction independently, and updates to the Coinbase account are cautiously at the end of the block, allowing transactions to be executed in parallel.
+For this reason, when we analyze conflicts, we remove the Coinbase account from the transaction \accessset{} (or \Dset{}).
+In~\cite{pevm}, a solution is proposed to collect the fee payment for each transaction independently, and to update the Coinbase account cautiously at the end of the block.